I expect that the Minister will receive widespread congratulations for his initiative. I suspect so but it is not something he will always be getting.

 I will be sharing time with Deputies Fiona O'Loughlin and Éamon Ó Cuív.

 I welcome the Fine Gael Government’s U-turn on the status of history at junior cycle.
 It is a late but welcome U-turn.
 As the Minister for Education and Skills is aware, Fianna Fáil has consistently raised this issue since changes to history’s status in the junior cycle were announced by the previous Fine Gael-Labour Party Government.
 These changes were defended to the hilt by the previous Government and the Minister’s predecessor, Deputy Bruton, for many years causing disquiet among the educational community until this Minister took the initiative to change matters.
-The leader of our party, Deputy Micheál Martin, was one of the first to see the dangers of the downgrading of the subject would hold for our young people and called for it to be changed.
+The leader of our party, Deputy Micheál Martin, was one of the first to see the dangers the downgrading of the subject would hold for our young people and called for it to be changed.
 He was joined by many of our leading historians, Diarmaid Ferriter most prominent among them, and even the President, as well as history teachers who have fought a long and often lonely battle on this issue over many years.
 I pay tribute to the many history teachers and societies who have been in contact with me over the past several years on this matter.

 I raised this issue with the Minister of the day on several occasions when the changes were announced.
 Fianna Fáil has consistently stated the position of history should be maintained.
 Arguably, if the Government had been willing to protect the subject, this debate would not have been necessary and such a regressive step would never have been taken.
-I have seen in some of the new secondary schools which have opened that history was not compulsory, despite various commentators telling us that students would study it.
+I have seen in some of the new secondary schools that history was not compulsory, despite various commentators telling us that students would study it.
 It was starting to lose its place in the education system at junior cycle.

 History teaches vital skills in information literacy and critical evaluation of the past.
 In an era when these skills have never been more important, to downgrade the importance of history was a retrograde step that has, thankfully, been changed.
-The President, Michael D. Higgins, stated that history is essential to understanding who we are today and necessary to the debunk myths, challenge inaccuracies and expose deliberate amnesia or invented versions of the past.
+The President, Michael D. Higgins, stated that history is essential to understanding who we are today and necessary to debunk the myths, challenge inaccuracies and expose deliberate amnesia or invented versions of the past.

 There is no doubt that an examination of the past is essential to our understanding of the present.
 We need only to look at the current debate surrounding Brexit and the backstop for the lessons of history to make themselves clear.
 The conversations around the Good Friday Agreement, infrastructure and the Border all require a broader conversation defined by our shared history and shared knowledge of history.
 A broad agreement which exists in the House and in civil society is based on that shared understanding of history.
 Diarmaid Ferriter stated earlier this week, "Surely if we have learnt anything over the last three years it is that contemporary crises demand a proper knowledge of the history of statecraft, constitutional questions and the roads that lead to a dangerous level of political, economic and cultural dysfunction."